habibsifat/RAG_API/README.md

 # RAG_API Question Answering System using FastAPI

-This is a FastAPI application that provides a question-answering system using a pre-trained model and fuzzy matching for document retrieval.
+This is a FastAPI application that provides a question-answering system using a pre-trained model (<span style="color:red">distilbert-base-uncased-distilled-squad</span>) and fuzzy matching for document retrieval. <span style="color:red">distilbert-base-uncased-distilled-squad</span> is a pre-trained model from Hugging Face.
+It is a distilled version of BERT (Bidirectional Encoder Representations from Transformers) fine-tuned on the SQuAD (Stanford Question Answering Dataset) dataset.
+This model is designed for question-answering tasks.

  The application includes a web interface for inputting questions and receiving answers.

 ## Setup and Running the Application